jackyzha0/jackyzha0.github.io/content/thoughts/hermeneutical injustice.md

 **Hermeneutical injustice** is a subcategory of [epistemic injustice](thoughts/epistemic%20injustice.md) wherein one has no labels/common terminology to describe or explain experiences to others.
 Historically has been applied in the context of exclusion of marginalized groups from activities which shape the language we use.

+Identity affects experience, and experience makes a difference in our judgment.

 Hermeneutics is the theory and methodology of interpretation.

 > It is the injustice of having some significant area of one's social experience obscured from collective understanding owing to a structural identity prejudice in the collective hermeneutical resource